appcelerator-archive/amp-pilot/README.md

  * Register app mate to consul just after startup (optionaly after executing a script to check if the app is really ready).
  * De-register when exit (SIGTERM recevied by amp-pilot is routed to app mate to make it stop)
  * heart-beat 'application ready' to consul on regular basis with variable speed concidering the application is starting or started and ready.
+ * optionnally, write a given size of the application first logs in a local container file
+ * optionnally, write a given size of the application last logs in a local container file

 ### Configuration